atraxmantis/atraxmantis.github.io/_topic/ties_that_bind_demo_notes.md

 ## Drums
 This rough drum mix was output directly after recording by the engineer.
 However, no additional mixing has been done on the DI tracks.
-Recorded in five sections, several takes are avaible from each.
+Recorded in five sections, several takes are available from each.